mzucker/miniray/README.md

 Using the software
 ==================

-For all versions, you can pipe the output to a PPM (displayable with ImageMagick `display` command among other apps):
+For all versions, you can pipe the output to a PPM image (displayable with ImageMagick `display` command among other apps):

     ./miniray > image.ppm